 It is vital to observe the snails’ behavior regularly so that you can identify when there is a problem, such as a disease, and intervene.

-Nerite snails will live between 3 and 5 years, but some breeds can live even a shorter life.
-If you have kept the snails for long and they start to die yet you do not find any other reason for their death, it could be they have exhausted their time.
+Nerite snails will live between 3 and 5 years, but some breeds don’t live that long.
+If you have kept the snails for long and they start to die, yet you do not find any other reason for their death, it could be they have exhausted their time.

-Nerite snails live for about 3 and 5 years, and they will grow to a size of between 0.5 – 1 inch.
-The nerite snail breed, diet, and environment will determine the length of their life and the size they attain.
+Nerite snails live for about 3 and 5 years, and will grow to a size of 0.5 – 1 inch.
+The nerite snail breed, diet, and environment will determine the length of its life and the size they attain.

 To help your nerite snails live longer and get to their maximum size, give them healthy and sufficient food, clean their tank regularly, and ensure the water parameters are ideal.